-Downspouts are one of those items that homeowners like to ignore.
+A downspout is one of those elements of a facade that homeowners like to ignore.
 And who can blame us?
-Downspouts are not very attractive.
-They can be loud when they are effective, and troublesome when they aren’t (think leaf clogs).
+Downspouts are not attractive.
+They can be loud when they are effective, and troublesome when they aren’t (think: clogged leaves).

 Why not consider a rain chain?
 No clogs.
 No Dents.
 No water-rushing-through-a-pipe sounds.
 In fact, rain chains are like a built-in water feature: visually appealing, they offer a soothing sound when water cascades down.

 How do rain chains work?
 It’s easy.
 They attach to the gutter outlet with a connector spout that directs the water down the chain into a water receptacle or drainage bed where the bottom end of the chain is secured.
 This highly effective rainwater device has been used for centuries in Japan.
 Not ready to replace every downspout on your home?
 Consider updgrading at least those at your home’s entry and other well-used outdoor areas where the downspouts are visually conspicuous.

 Here’s our roundup of favorites: